GGC-SD/GrizzlyPaths/README.md

             1. Will print lists of skill words in different orders
             2. Will display histogram showing top skill words in chosen order

+### Fall '25:
+1. Log in to the website.
+If you don’t have an account, click the link to create one.
+If you have an account but you forgot your password, click the link to reset password
+2. In the dashboard, you can change the major by using the dropdown.
+3. You can click on the Recommend Course link to see 3000/4000 level courses for the each major.
+4. You can click on the Roadmap to see the visualize of the job posting for each major.
+When you click the major that you want to choose, it will show the job posting.
+When you click the job posting, it will show the technical skill of that job postings.
+Then, you can click on the technical skill to show the classes that you need to take.
+5. The logout is located in the upper right corner of the Dashboard.

 ## Project Status
 1. Datasets collected from Jan '23
 2. Cleaned and Analyzed for common skills and job titles